tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

 ## The MySQL Operator
 The MySQL Operator is, as its name suggests, a Kubernetes Operator to simplify the task of running MySQL in Kubernetes.
 The operator is currently in alpha (at the time of this writing), so it's not recommended for all workloads just yet.
 Keep an eye out for a 1.0 release in the near future.

-Creating a MySQLCluster Kubernetes object via the MySQL Operator is similar to a Deployment in that it spins up a set of Pods.
+Creating a MySQLCluster Kubernetes object via the MySQL Operator is similar to a Deployment in that it spins up a set of Kubernetes Pods (One or more containers which Kubernetes can manage together).
 However, in a normal Deployment, you would need to specify a variety of features of the Pod(s) to be created, such as the container(s) (container images) to be run in the Pod, port mappings, etc. The MySQL Operator is opinionated about the way MySQL should be run on Kubernetes, so you don't have to worry about a lot of the normal details.
-The MySQL Operator already knows how the Pods should be configured, and it even has an opinion about the minimum number of Pods you should have to make up, a production-ready MySQL Cluster.
+The MySQL Operator already knows how the Pods should be configured, and it even has an opinion about the minimum number of Pods you should have to make a production-ready MySQL Cluster.
 Because of the MySQL Operator's built-in knowledge of running MySQL on Kubernetes, you can have a MySQLCluster resource definition as simple as:
 ```
 apiVersion: mysql.oracle.com/v1alpha1
 kind: Cluster